benevolent-games/slate/readme.md

 // assign your deferred context at runtime slate.context = new MyContext()

-// just be sure it's before you register your components register_to_dom(myComponents)
+// just be sure to set context before you register your components register_to_dom(myComponents)
 ```